gplepage/lsqfit/doc/source/overview.rst

 relative likelihood of the different models given the data.
 (Actually the ratio gives the ratio of probabilities for obtaining the data from the models, as opposed to the probabilities for the models given the data.
-The latter ratio is the same as the former, however, provided the two models are equally likely *a priori* (from Bayes Theorem).)
+See the discussion in the next section.)

 ``y`` has No Error; Marginalization